Lesson 4 - Complex Data Structures in Python - Tuples, Sets and Dictionaries

 - We can also check if one set is a subset of another with the

-operator.- If the first set is a subset of the second, the result will be
+issubsetmethod or with<=operator.- If the first set is a subset of the second, the result will be

-, otherwise it will beFalse
+True, otherwise it will beFalse.

 - If the first set is a subset of the second, the result will be